MENU

 Perspective Plan for Research aligned with the mandates of NEP 2020

 The National Education Policy (NEP) 2020 envisages a robust research ecosystem and lays the framework for promoting research and innovation.
-Development of a full-fledged Research Centre in the college is a project that was envisioned a few years back, around 2019, wherein the construction of a four storeyed building began with the ultimate aim of promoting research and fortunately a huge support was received by donors like Relaxo which helped in the development of the civil structure while NBCC played a crucial role in the strengthening of the labs.
-This has been termed as the state-of-the-art Research Center scrolling 38000 sq feet area, having a high end 20 well equipped science research labs that will further the work in various multifaceted areas such as Material Science, Nanomaterials, Social Sciences, Environmental Sciences, Green Chemistry etc., Himalayan Studies, special adjunct faculty guest rooms and a 250 capacity auditorium for academic purposes.
-The labs in the research centre are housing diversity of sophisticated instruments such as FTIR, ED-XRF, GC, GC- MS, Tunable light source, Rotor-evaporators, UV-VIS Spectrophotometer, CO2/O2 incubation, stability chamber, environment chamber, spin coater etc.
+Development of a fully functional Research Centre in the College is a project that was envisioned around 2019 when the construction of a four-storeyed building began.
+Donors like Relaxo helped in the development of the civil structure while NBCC played a crucial role in the strengthening of the labs.
+This has been dubbed as the state-of-the-art Research Centre sprawling 38, 000 sq feet area, having 20 high-end and well-equipped science research labs that will further the work in fields of material science, nanomaterials, social sciences, environmental sciences, green chemistry, Himalayan Studies, etc. In addition, special adjunct faculty guest rooms and an auditorium with a seating capacity of 250 have been provided.
+The labs in the Research Centre are equipped with sophisticated instruments such as FTIR, EDXRF, GC, GC-MS, tunable light source, rotary evaporators, UV-Vis Spectrophotometer, CO2/O2 Incubator, stability chamber, environment chamber, spin coater, etc.

-The institute has the Green Chemistry Network Centre which is working for the popularization of Green Chemistry in India and for doing so is organizing series of International as well as National workshops, conferences, seminars and most importantly conducting high quality research in Green Chemistry, Catalysis and Nanotechnology- the areas which have seen nobel prize winners in the recent decades.
-The research has created a global impact and won accolades in the form of highly cited researchers and publications in top ranking journals including Chemical society Reviews, Green chemistry, Materials Horizons, Dalton Transactions, Coordination Chemistry Reviews etc.
+The institute has the Green Chemistry Network Centre which promotes green chemistry in India by planning a number of national and international workshops, conferences, and seminars and, most importantly, by conducting high-quality research in green chemistry, catalysis, and nanotechnology—the three fields that have produced Nobel Prize winners in recent years.
+The research has made a global impact and received recognition as citations and articles published in prestigious journals including Chemical Society Reviews, Green Chemistry, Materials Horizons, Dalton Transactions, Coordination Chemistry Reviews, etc.

 College